Chamoniix/week-review/week9.md

 ## Where I was

 After studying the different options I had last week, it turned out that my best chances seem to be using winHTTP with the GSoap plugin, but I will have to find new possibilities to configure this plugin.
+Moreover, after this week I will only have one week and half before the end of this internship, so I also should start preparing my presentation for the company and gathering information for my school report.

 ## What I did

+First thing I did this week was to trace the connection when it is using winHTTP to understand where is this error coming from and what does the request look like.

 ### Tracing the connection

 #### Using WinHTTP
 First, I tried to trace the connection, using **fiddler** on both the ODEBC Client and the DASA and also regarding which connection attempt can I see in the **AF Logs**.

-> Note: I use stateless connection so I only see the sessions corresponding to the authentication.
+> Note: Using stateless connection is really useful to only the sessions corresponding to the authentication.

+So here are the first two sessions we can see when trying a connection :

-<div class="codeTitle">Request : </div>
+<div class="codeTitle">Request : ODBC -> DAS</div>
 ```
 Client :
   gSoap/2.8